smit-bora/RESUME-PARSER/README.md

 This is Resume parser using bert, very initial stage.
+Only parsing resume part exists here.

 Clone the repo.